 Are there any other costs?
 Is there anything I need to bring?

-Please bring the ABRSM Jazz Piano Pieces books, at least Grades 1-3, Grades 4 and 5 optional..
+Please bring the ABRSM Jazz Piano Pieces books, at least Grades 1 - 3; Grades 4 and 5 are optional.

-Once enrolled you will be sent a CODE giving you a 15% discount on ABRSM jazz piano publications ordered from the ABRSM website, valid between July 22nd and August 4th.
+Once enrolled you will be sent a code giving you a 15% discount on ABRSM jazz piano publications ordered from the ABRSM website, valid between 22 July 22 and 4 August.
 Once the course has started you may wish to use the code to invest in further supporting materials, eg: sample Aural Test and Quick Study booklets, Grades 1-5 CDs, or the Scales Syllabus.

 When I've finished, what course can I do next?